alnacle/demo-number-verification-android-node/client/README.md

 ## Dependencies

-- [Vonage Number Verificaion Client SDK](https://github.com/Vonage/number-verification-sdk-android) to force using Mobile data over WiFi.
+- [Vonage Number Verification SDK](https://github.com/Vonage/number-verification-sdk-android) to force the use of mobile data over WiFi.
 - **OkHttp**: For making HTTP requests.
 - **Kotlin Coroutines**: For asynchronous programming.
 - **Jetpack Compose**: For UI.